butterflymx installation convert old intercom

 Millennials and Gen Z now make up the majority of today’s renters.
 So, smart property managers will cater to their tech-friendly preferences and embrace smart apartment technology — including smartphone-based intercoms.

-replace your intercom system with ButterflyMX
+You should upgrade your intercom with the ButterflyMX video intercom.

 Author